We are so excited that you are joining CeO as you prepare for life at UW-Madison!

 Peer Led Communities (PLCs)

-CeO First Year Scholars will be placed into PLCs of five to eight other scholars and have a Peer Navigator (PN) to lead the PLC throughout the entire first year in CeO.
+CeO First Year Scholars will be placed into PLCs of five other scholars and have a Peer Navigator (PN) to lead the PLC throughout the entire first year in CeO.
 Peer Navigator are more experienced CeO Scholars who are hired to lead and serve as mentors to First Years.